-It was like everything usually worked for me, and when people talked about going through difficult situations, I didn’t really understand them.
+It was like everything usually worked for me.
+When people talked about going through difficult situations, I didn’t really understand them.
 I was a happy person, and I tried to see the good in everything, until I lost my hair.

 So, my hair is that part of me that I do not play with.
 I spend my pocket money acquiring hair products, and it showed on me.
-I had one very different hair for an African lady.
-You know, I didn’t just depend on hair products, I also prayed for a perfect hair and God gave me one; it was indeed perfect.
+I had one very different hair for an African woman.
+You know, I didn’t just depend on hair products.
+I also prayed for a perfect hair, and God gave me one; it was indeed perfect.

 This got me thinking about the large crowd of African women living without their hair.
 I had a bad experience and lost my hair, but what would make a woman willingly cut off her hair and loose her glory?

 1 Corinthians 11:7b says; but the woman is the glory of the man

 I’m an African woman, and for some reason, I grew really attached to my hair.
 Also, my daddy was very particular about the hair.
 He used to say;